 •The Offline Mode area supports environments that do not have an Internet connection.

 •The Local Source Folder area provides an alternate location to specify software update content.

-When Patch for SCCM is in offline mode, it means the console will not attempt to download newer catalog and update files.
+When Patch for MEM is in offline mode, it means the console will not attempt to download newer catalog and update files.
 This mode is typically used by sites that require the use of fixed versions of data that have been approved for use.
 Offline mode is also useful if your security policy requires you to perform actions without downloading data files from the Web.